mrossinek/cobib/README.md

 ### Windows

-Windows is **only partially** supported!
-You cannot run coBib's _TUI_ on Windows.
+coBib _should_ mostly work on Windows as is, but it is not being tested so no guarantees are given.
-However, if you are using Windows 10 you should be able to install and use coBib's full functionality within the Linux subsystem.
+If you are using Windows 10 or later and are running into issues, you should be able to install and use coBib's full functionality within the Linux subsystem.

 ## Getting started